-How To Run A More Sustainable Event In 2022
+How To Run A More Sustainable Event

 Here at The Wristband Co., there’s nothing we enjoy more than a good festival.
 But, as much as we love them, we can’t ignore the fact that when large crowds of people gather, it can be harmful to the surrounding environment.
 The increased transportation, waste and litter produced, and resources used all come at a cost to the planet.

 We believe that all festival-goers and event organisers (ourselves included) need to be aware of this cost.
 And we need to do everything in our power to minimise the impact of any events we attend or run, whether those are international music festivals or back-yard events.

 So, we’re looking at what it means to run a sustainable event and outlining some ways to go about it.